harshnisar/ml-india/_posts/2016-11-24-ml-india-interview-priya-radhakrishnan.md

 Today, there is a lot of good quality content available on the web, it’s not very difficult to find material.
 What is more important is motivating people, and this can be done through  interesting talk sessions by practitioners and researchers, and interactions with the faculty.
 Also, I think open data challenges like [KDD Cup](http://www.kdd.org/kdd-cup){:target="_blank"} are also very helpful in motivating students and getting them onboard.
 I think we should organize more such challenges to engage more of students into machine learning.

-**ML-India:** What is the state of industry collaboration with your research group?
-How easy/hard is it to sustain a healthy collaboration with the industry to produce successful research?
-What are the pros and cons in your opinion?

-**Priya:** In general, there is a fair amount of collaboration happening in almost all major institutes in India today.
-Industries are coming forward and quite a significant amount of funding is available.
-Having said that, there are some open challenges like to bring academia and industry together.
-However, these are being tackled on a case-to-case basis and the quality of collaboration is improving day-by-day.
-In particular to our lab, we have many projects in collaboration with major technology players like Amazon, Nokia, Intel, AOL, to name a few.
-We also receive funding from many government and semi-government organizations.
-This type of collaboration between industry and academic institutions is very useful as it helps us get a view of real-world problems which the industry is facing nowadays and bridges it with the cutting edge research going on in academia.
-I think we are doing fairly well on this.

 **ML-India:** Thanks a lot for taking time out for this Priya!
 We look forward to subsequent reports from the AI100 study group!